david-xhk/binary_tree/README.rst

  About
 *******

-binary_tree provides a Node object and some useful tools for a binary tree data structure.
+:mod:`binary_tree` provides a :class:`~binary_tree.Node` object and some useful tools for a binary tree data structure.

 ==========
  Features